BeingBornn/Currency-Conventer/README.md

 ## 🚀 How to Run

 1. Import the project into Eclipse as a **Dynamic Web Project**
-2. Add the `json-20240303.jar` to `WEB-INF/lib`
-3. Configure Apache Tomcat in Eclipse
+2. Configure Apache Tomcat in Eclipse
-4. Right-click project → `Run on Server`
+3. Right-click project → `Run on Server`
-5. Open browser:
+4. Open browser:
  ```
  http://localhost:8082/CurrencyConverter/index.html
  ```
-6. Enter an amount, choose currencies, and click **Convert**
+5. Enter an amount, choose currencies, and click **Convert**